masterminds-kenya/social_network/checklist.md

     - [x] Can view already assigned posts and reprocess them - see Campaign Detail
 - [s] ?Influencer can create a Campaign to connect to Brand?
 - [x] Campaign Collection - Detail View w/ assigned posts
-  - [ ] ?Decide if it should show more or fewer metrics or results?
+  - [x] ?Decide if it should show more or fewer metrics or results?
   - [x] ?Update link text from Management page, currently says "Campaign Results"?
   - [x] can view all posts currently assigned to this campaign
   - [x] can navigate to Campaign Manage view to add posts to campaign
   - [x] Can remove from campaign & back in cue to decide later (marked unprocessed)
   - [x] Can remove to campaign and remove for consideration (marked processed)
   - [x] Will be left with current settings if unchanged when other posts modified
-- [ ] Campaign Results View
+- [x] Campaign Results View
-  - [ ] ?Decide if it should show less graphs, or go straight to sheet export.
+  - [x] ?Decide if it should show less graphs, or go straight to sheet export.
+    - [x] Temporary hide all but common metrics.
   - [x] Overview of the campaign metrics
 - [x] Functionality to Fetch more posts (API call to FB)
   - [x] Can request more posts for a given user